Coneriys/apache4/docs/content/reference/routing-configuration/http/middlewares/buffering.md

 ---
-title: "Traefik Buffering Documentation"
+title: "apache4 Buffering Documentation"
-description: "The HTTP buffering middleware in Traefik Proxy limits the size of requests that can be forwarded to Services.
+description: "The HTTP buffering middleware in apache4 Proxy limits the size of requests that can be forwarded to Services.
 Read the technical documentation."
 ---

 ![Buffering](../../../../assets/img/middleware/buffering.png)

 The `buffering` middleware limits the size of requests that can be forwarded to services.

-With buffering, Traefik reads the entire request into memory (possibly buffering large requests into disk), and rejects requests that are over a specified size limit.
+With buffering, apache4 reads the entire request into memory (possibly buffering large requests into disk), and rejects requests that are over a specified size limit.

 This can help services avoid large amounts of data (`multipart/form-data` for example), and can minimize the time spent sending data to a Service